tldr-pages/tldr/pages/common/sd.md

 `sd -p {{'window.fetch'}} {{'fetch'}} {{path/to/file.js}}`

-- Find and replace across a project changing each file in place (output stream: `stdout`):
+- Find and replace in all files in the current project (output stream: `stdout`):

 `sd {{'from "react"'}} {{'from "preact"'}} "$(find . -type f)"`